ZebraAlgebra/portfolio-website/content/about/informal.md

 ## My Goals

 Currently I am in the process of job / internship search.
-After graduation, I realized that there are so many kinds of jobs in the "data field" - business intelligence, business analytics, data management, data analytics, data engineering, data scientist, machine learning engineer, statistical programmer, statistical analyst, research roles, ...  so I am continue learning new tools, relevant technologies, related theories during the mean time, as well as building projects demonstrating data-related skills.
+After graduation, I realized that there are so many kinds of jobs in the "data field" - business intelligence, business analytics, data management, data analytics, data engineering, data scientist, machine learning engineer, statistical programmer, statistical analyst, research roles, data architect, ...  so I am still learning new tools, relevant technologies, related theories during the mean time, as well as building projects demonstrating data-related skills.

-The short-term goal is to obtain work experience, know as much thing in different areas of the data field, and get to a
+The short-term goal is to obtain work experience, know as much thing in different areas of the data field, and get good at least in data analytics.
+As for mid-term goal (say 5-10 years), I am still open to all kinds of possibilities - whether it being a transition to a data scientist role, or even doing a PhD in optimization.

-In some sense, I would envision an ideal life to be something like[^4]:
+However, I would envision an ideal life to be something like[^4]:

 ```kroki {type=mermaid}
 %%{init: {'theme': 'base', 'themeVariables': { 'pie1': '#e8dff5', 'pie2': '#fce1e4', 'pie3': '#fcf4dd', 'pie4': '#ddedea', 'pie5': '#daeaf6'}}}%%